Deko29/SimpleLight/README.md

   - NOR: Boot into first NOR game.
 If L is pressed, boot into the EZ-Menu
   - LAST: Boot into your last recent game/software (also takes NOR Games into account).
 If L is pressed, boot into the EZ-Menu

 - Overhauled Settings and extra Settings window!
-Extra Settings Window now controllable via arrow and L/R keys
+Extra Settings now controllable via arrow and L/R keys

 ## Bug Fixes:
 * "Fixed" memory corruption after exiting GB/GBC games.
 Saves should be safer on standard Omega cards \